CryptidGod/CryptidGod/README.md

 ### Hellooo!!
 Welcome to my profile, my dearest pony.town player!!
 Here are some things about myself.
 The characters I'm currently obsessed with are Habit from EverymanHybrid and Super Pochaco by Nitroplus!!
+You might find me as a pony of one of these 2!!

 I also really enjoy internet horror!
 I'm very interested in old internet screamer videos!